 Related to the concern for social justice, an additional goal of the Doctor of Education (Ed.D.) program is for students to acquire advanced understanding of the complex issues (historical, sociological, psychological, political, philosophical, and ethical) related to the presence of difference among individuals and a complex array of alternative identities and social groups.
 Grounded in studies within the humanities and social sciences, a related and equally important goal associated with the study of difference is to explore the various possibilities for engaging and addressing difference.

 The issues and possibilities explored include assimilation, mutual understanding, dissent and resistance, tolerance and accommodation, mutual respect, separatism, opposition, cooperation, discursive communication, negotiation and compromise, conflict, matters of translation and possible reconcilability or irreconcilability, synthesis and transformation.

 In the process of lifelong learning, the study of empirical theories provides an understanding of patterns of underlying causes and their effects within specific areas of natural and social worlds.
 Normative or value-oriented theories offer insight into the principles and practices that have served and might better serve as a guide to the organization of social, economic, and political life.
 While theoretical study has an importance in itself, the primary value of theoretical understanding depends on the relative applicability of theories within the limits, tensions, and vicissitudes of specific personal, organizational, and institutional contexts.

-A thorough understanding of the problem of praxis, of relating and assessing the applicability and effectiveness of theories to practical circumstances—and, on occasion, of altering theories in light of such relative applicability and effectiveness—is another central value of the Ed.D. program.
+A thorough understanding of the problem of praxis, of relating and assessing the applicability and effectiveness of theories to practical circumstances—and, on occasion, of altering theories in light of such relative applicability and effectiveness—is another central value of the Doctor of Education (Ed.D.) program.
 While the problem of praxis is examined in seminars and other learning activities, this problem is especially examined within the professional development experiences that are included within each academic residency.